 Homicide survivors may experience feelings of guilt after their loved one's death.
 It is a normal grief reaction.
 They may believe that they could somehow have prevented the death.
-It is important for those grieving to express their feelings with others who knew the loved one and the circumstances of the death, so that they may help the survivor realistically evaluate feelings of guilt and responsibility.
+It is important for those grieving, to express their feelings with others who knew the loved one and of the circumstances of the death.
+This may help the survivor discuss their feelings, and the origin of these feelings of guilt and responsibility, and possibly move towards healing.

-Homicide survivors may also feel guilty about unresolved conflicts with the deceased, especially if bad feelings existed prior to the murder.
+Homicide survivors may also feel guilt about unresolved conflicts with the deceased, especially if bad feelings existed prior to the murder.
 Survivors often feel additional loss of hope in that they were unable to make amends before the victim's death.

 Victim blaming is not uncommon and survivors may do so to help alleviate their own feelings of guilt by assuming that the victim was somehow responsible for his or her own death.
+This may then be followed by more feelings of guilt for blaming the victim for their own death.
+It is important to find the source of the feelings to intercept this cycle of guilt.